The Cultural Leadership Laboratory

 Research from the Institute for Learning Innovation shows cultural experiences generate specific human outcomes that non-traditional funders actively support: reduced social isolation and increased social capital, enhanced cognitive flexibility, measurable stress reduction, improved problem-solving confidence, and much more.

 Corporate wellness programs need employee engagement solutions.
 Community health initiatives focus on social connection.
 Economic development organizations track workforce well-being.
-Educational funders measure lifelong learning outcomes.
+Educational funders are committed to supporting efforts that enhance curiosity and commitment to lifelong learning.

-This fall’s intensive addresses value communication — developing frameworks that connect institutional capabilities with stakeholder outcome language.
-This peer environment enables testing value articulation approaches before implementing them with actual funders.
+This fall’s intensive program addresses value communication — developing frameworks that connect institutional capabilities with stakeholder outcome language.
+The peer environment enables testing value articulation approaches before implementing them with actual funders.

 Eight-Week Structure